-In a similar but unrelated case, the professor had been awarded full procedural rights [14].
+In a similar, but unrelated case, Fong v Purdue University 692 F. Supp.
+930 (N.D.
+Ind 1988), the professor had been awarded full procedural rights.
 Any procedural due process rights, which were problematic, had been adequately obviated.
 It was established that this public employee's various speech activities had a detrimental impact on the close working relationships within the faculty.
-The harmony among coworkers had been destroyed.
+The harmony among co-workers had been destroyed.
 A wide degree of deference was accorded the employer's judgment on whether the speech related to matters of public concern and was thereby protected under the First Amendment.
 In Fong, Purdue University was clearly able to demonstrate that an adverse employment decision, independent of the actual speech, was warranted.
 Even under the just cause standard, this adverse employment action could be maintained.
-The unprofessional conduct of tenured Professor Fong constituted just cause, and thus his dismissal was upheld [14].
+The unprofessional conduct of tenured Professor Fong constituted just cause, and thus his dismissal was upheld.

 The Fong case also illustrates that a professor's public comments which materially and substantially interfere with the orderly and efficient operation of an academic department and/or university may occasion discipline up to and including dismissal.
 While it is clear that mere criticism of an administration is insufficient grounds for termination, remarks disruptive to the educational process can result in discipline.
-In this instance, Purdue University considered that a professor's conduct in making serious charges of criminal misconduct, without any objective basis for doing so, justified discipline by the university [14].
+In this instance, Purdue University considered that a professor's conduct in making serious charges of criminal misconduct, without any objective basis for doing so, justified discipline by the University.

-Another allegation of disruption was subject to review in Duke v.
-North Texas University [15].
-Here, a faculty member's firing was upheld.
+Another allegation of disruption was subject to review in Duke v North Texas University 469 F.2d 829 (5th Cir.
+1973).
+Here a faculty member's firing was upheld.
 Duke admitted to using profanity during a speech to an unauthorized student meeting.
-The university asserted this talk established the basis for just cause and demonstrated a complete lack of responsibility.
-The professor "owed the University a minimal duty of loyalty and civility to refrain from extremely disrespective and grossly offensive remarks aimed at the administration of the University [15, p.
-830].
+The University asserted that this talk established the basis for just cause and demonstrated a complete lack of responsibility.
+The professor "owed the University a minimal duty of loyalty and civility to refrain from extremely disrespective and grossly offensive remarks aimed at the administration of the University" (Duke v North Texas University 469 F.2d 829 [5th Cir.
+1973]).
 The employer's view of the working environment seems to be given significant weight in these cases.

 Even if speech is protected under a labor contract, a First Amendment controversy may arise.
-In Mahoney v.
-Hankin, a section of a faculty contract on academic freedom stated in part that:
+In Mahoney v Hankin 844 F.2d 64 (2nd Cir.
+1988), a section of a faculty contract on academic freedom stated in part that: